4 men confine woman in home to rob her of stimulus check, police say

 Four Indiana men who allegedly broke into a woman's home and confined her for hours to steal her stimulus check have been charged, police said.

-Paul Blankenship, Phillip Guzman and Jacob Baughman, all of Lake Station, along with Christopher Henderson, of Hobart, were charged Monday, Lake Station Police Chief James Richardson said.
+Paul Blankenship, Phillip Guzman and Jacob Baughman, all of Lake Station, along with Christopher Henderson, of Hobart, were taken into custody Sunday after the woman reported she had been the victim of a crime, Lake Station Police Chief James Richardson said.

-They are each charged with burglary with a deadly weapon, armed robbery, criminal confinement while armed with a deadly weapon and burglary of a dwelling and residential break and enter, according to court records.
+They were each charged Monday with burglary with a deadly weapon, armed robbery, criminal confinement while armed with a deadly weapon and burglary of a dwelling and residential break and enter, court records show.

 At 5:51 a.m.
-Sunday, a woman went to the Lake Station Police Department and reported she was held against her will at her home for four hours by the suspects, all of whom she said she knew, police said.
+Sunday, a woman went to the Lake Station Police Department and reported she was held against her will at her home for four hours by the suspects, all of whom she said she knew, according to police.
 The woman told police the suspects were aware she had received her stimulus check and intended to rob her.

 She said she awoke when the men broke into her home around 1:30 a.m.
-She said one of the men immediately grabbed her phone to prevent her from calling 911 and another had a gun, according to police.
+One of the men immediately grabbed her phone to prevent her from calling 911 and another had a gun, she told police.

 The suspects are being held at the Lake County Jail on $75,000 bond, Richardson said.